What Does a Medical Lab Technician Do?

 Employment Outlook and Salary Information

-In 2012, the U.S. Bureau of Labor Statistics reported an annual median salary of $37,240 for medical and clinical laboratory technicians.
-The BLS also predicted 15% employment growth for these technicians, from 2010-2020.
+In 2013, the U.S. Bureau of Labor Statistics reported an annual median salary of $37,970 for medical and clinical laboratory technicians.
+The BLS also predicted 30% employment growth for these technicians from 2012-2022, which is much faster than average.

 Related to What Does a Medical Lab Technician Do